Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 Monsieur Paul can be found up the stairs above Les Chefs de France and is only open for dinner service.
 It has beautifully decorated walls and tables and offers delicacies such as beef tenderloin, sea bass and escargot.

 The menu changes often, but the level of service and high-quality selections are always magnifique.
-It’s perfect for celebrating a special occasion, especially when paired with a dining package to an Epcot concert or show at the America Gardens Theatre.
+It’s perfect for celebrating a special occasion, especially when paired with a dining package to an Epcot concert or show at the American Gardens Theatre.

 #24.
 Spot Painted Characters in the World Showcase